How to Backtest and Access Reports in cTrader for Xen

 What Backtesting Does

-Backtesting allows you to run your trading strategy on historical market data to evaluate its performance.
+Backtesting runs your trading strategy on historical market data so you can evaluate how it would have performed.

 Before You Start